apacheli/community-docs/src/using_an_outgoing_webhook.md

 ### Acknowledging the Ping Interaction

-The final part of the test is acknowledged the ping interaction.
+The final part of the test is acknowledging the ping interaction.
 You will only receive this type of interaction when you submit a new interactions endpoint URL.
-You can determine the type of the interaction by viewing the `type` field.
+You can determine the type of the interaction by inspecting the `type` field.
 If the type matches `1`, you will know that it is the ping interaction.
 You must respond with status `200 OK` and a `Content-Type` of `application/json`.

 ```https
 HTTP/1.1 200 OK